Saraswathinaveen28/SendtoCandidate-Janus-Henderson-Lauren/README.md

 ---

+## Conclusion

-*This PoC demonstrates a maintainable, scalable, and user-friendly approach to automated data validation for
+This PoC demonstrates a maintainable, scalable, and user-friendly approach to automated data validation for regulatory reporting.